-Since the credits started rolling I knew I would struggle to capture my thoughts.
-Knowing my affection for the saga, people have prodded me continually, yet sure enough it’s been hard to say anything particularly thoughtful about it.
-On the whole, it’s good.
-It feels like Star Wars — mostly because it plays it very safe — and it probably lives up to most viewers hopes and expectations simply by being ‘a pretty good Star Wars film’.
+Since the credits rolled I’ve struggled to capture my thoughts.
+Knowing my affection for the saga, people have prodded me, yet it’s been hard to say anything particularly thoughtful about it.
+On the whole, it’s fine I guess.
+It feels generally like Star Wars — mostly because it plays it very safe — and it probably lives up to most viewers hopes and expectations simply by being ‘a pretty good Star Wars film’.
 I’ll have to watch it again to let it settle.

 In short, there are many great things about the film, but it also falls short in some very significant ways, and a few ways that matter more to me than they seem to matter to most:

 It felt as if I’d already seen most of it.
 I’ve heard it called a ‘soft reboot’, which I don’t think was what anyone explicitly wanted, even if it more or less satisfies.
 I often bring up just how wacky the original film was, and it says a lot that this one was actually remarkably less wacky than the original, which shouldn’t really be the case with the franchise at this point.
 Not only is the story incredibly similar, but the means with which it is told are exactly the same!
 Storm troopers, X-wings, TIE fighters, star destroyers, a new cantina, a new Deathstar (a new trench, a new shield), a new Darth Vader, a new Emperor, Luke, Leia, Solo, Chewie, R2, 3PO, stolen plans, secret rebel base, the Falcon, etc. The new characters aside, I saw this film already!